-A few weekends ago, I craved a rich and meaty bolognese sauce.
-Granted, it’s likely because I’ve been overdosing on old episodes of Lidia Bastianich’s TV shows.
-I grew up watching her on PBS, and I love the ease of her cooking that makes Italian cooking so approachable.
+A few weekends ago, I found myself craving a meaty bolognese sauce.
+Granted, it’s likely because I’ve been overdosing on old TV episodes of Lidia Bastianich on PBS.
+Lidia enchanted me from an early age.
+I love how she makes Italian cooking so approachable.

 This shot from my cell phone shows the cooking in process, about 2 hours into the simmering:

 The recipe makes about 12 cups, which I divided into 6 2-cup portions after the sauce had cooled.
 It freezes well and can be pulled out of the freezer to dress any shape of pasta or to be layered in a decadent lasagna.

-Lately, lasagna that uses a bechamel sauce is my favorite.
-It’s thicker and richer, so very delicious.
+Lately, lasagna that includes a bechamel sauce is my favorite.
+It’s thicker and richer — so very delicious.
 I constructed my lasagna using the directions in Simply Recipe’s lasagna bolognese, but I used Lidia’s bolognese sauce from my freezer.